Business Plan Examples and Sample For Students

 6.1 Introduction

-A financial plan can be defined as a process of framing procedures and budgets regarding the financial activities of concern.
+A financial plan is a process of developing procedures and budgets for the financial activities of concern.
 This is done to ensure good financial and investment procedures.

-Generally, the financial plan is used to know an investor’s current pay and future financial state by using current known variables to predict future income, asset values, and withdrawal plans.
+Generally, the financial plan is used to assess an investor’s current income and future financial position by using known variables to predict future income, asset values, and withdrawal plans.

 A financial plan is one of the most crucial parts of a business.
 Some of the importance of a financial plan are: